Carnot: Energy-Based Verification for LLM Output

 | Research conductor | Autonomous Claude Code agent loop, YAML-driven | N/A | Experimental |

-| PyPI packaging | pip install carnot, extras for rust/mcp/cuda/llm | Integration tests | Beta |
+| PyPI packaging | source install plus extras for rust/mcp/cuda/llm; public PyPI release blocked by Exp 1582 | Integration tests | Beta/blocker |

 11. Reproduction